Azure-Samples/serverless-chat-langchainjs/docs/tutorial/01-introduction.md

 5. **Azure OpenAI Service:**

    - This service is where the AI Model (a Large Language Model or LLM) is hosted.
-The model can understand and generating natural language.
+The model can understand and generate natural language.
 This is used to embed text chunks or generate answers based on the vector search from the database.

 Let's examine the application flow based on the architecture diagram: